Savinup21/Titanic-Survival-Classifier-Project/README.md

 This project ios to classify and predict whether a person would survive the tragedy of the Titanic, based on factors like:	Ticket class	1 = 1st, 2 = 2nd, 3 = 3rd
 Sex
 Age in years
-# of siblings / spouses aboard the Titanic
+Number of siblings / spouses aboard the Titanic
-# of parents / children aboard the Titanic
+Number of parents / children aboard the Titanic
 Ticket number
 Passenger fare
 cCabin number